Tell All Your Friends: Initial promotion, and Nolan and Cooper's departures

-New line-up and later promotion
+New lineup and later promotion

 Taking Back Sunday underwent a short period where they were unsure what to do next, and even briefly considered breaking up.
-The band was due to tour the United Kingdom with Brand New in May and June 2003; however, all the shows were cancelled because of rumors of the band breaking up.
+The band was due to tour the United Kingdom with Brand New in May and June 2003; however, all the shows were canceled because of rumors of the band breaking up.
 Taking Back Sunday issued a statement, explaining that: "There have been a series of personal events with members of the band [...]
 We need very much to take a step back at this time".
-Reyes moved in with his girlfriend and toyed with the idea of taking the band name and restarting with an all-new line-up.
+Reyes moved in with his girlfriend and toyed with the idea of taking the band name and restarting with an all-new lineup.
 He kept calling Cooper, Nolan and O'Connell in an attempt to reconcile.
 Two months had passed before O'Connell contacted Lazzara and decided to continue the band.
 Reyes received a call out of the blue from Breaking Pangaea frontman Fred Mascherino, whom he had known for years.
 Mascherino subsequently auditioned for Nolan's place; on August 5, 2003, it was announced that Mascherino was a member of the band.

 Bassist Matt Rubano, who grew up with O'Connell, then joined the group.
 O'Connell had asked Rubano to audition, but he was hesitant initially, since he was not a fan of emo music or aware of the band; however, he bought the album and learned Cooper's parts.
 On August 12, 2003, the band appeared on IMX.
 On September 16, 2003, "You're So Last Summer" was released as a radio single.
 In November 2003, a music video for the track was filmed at Fulton Park in New York City.
 The video, directed by Winters, debuted on MTV on November 24.
 In the video, the band performs while Public Enemy vocalist Flavor Flav (in full regalia) jumps around.
 According to Lazzara, the group was making fun of itself: "We had two guys leave our band and there were two main singers, so we were trying to think of a way to bring the new band members into the video, but not have Fred singing the old guy’s part.
 And the funniest way to do that was to use Flavor Flav."
 On December 3, 2003, the band appeared on IMX again.